smartmate/apps/examples/vacationsApprovalAWSLambdas/README.md

 ```
 sam local start-api
 ```
-This wil setup a service in your local machine.
+This will setup a service in your local machine.
-Now you can test the funtion with Postman or Website.
+Now you can test the function with Postman or Website.

 #### Deploy the AWS

-To deploy the function run the following command, here you can choose different options for the service:
+To deploy the function use the following command, here you can choose different options for the service:
 ```
 sam deploy --guided
 ```

-When the process is done, you will see the `Invoke url`.
+When the process is done, you will see the `Invoke Url`.
-You need to copy this url to call it from a Service Task in our Smartmate Process.
+You need to copy this url to call it from a Service Task in your Smartmate Process.

 ## Setup Smartmate Process